 I think the answer is simple: yes!
 But it takes wisdom and discernment to find a way through.

 In a time of tension, I thought I would share some practical tips.

-So, in answer to the question, is it possible to remain friends with people, we have differences with, then I would go back to where I started and say a firm ‘yes’.
-As always, we need to apply wisdom and kindness and above all, let us put our relationship first.
+So, in answer to the question, is it possible to remain friends with people with whom we have differences, then I would go back to where I started and say a firm ‘yes’.
+As always, we need to apply wisdom and kindness, and above all, let us put our relationships first.